 The influx of cash has been transformative on campus, says history professor McInnis.
 Still, he expresses concern about the sources of some funding, noting commerce secretary Ross’s ties to Russia.
 How much control donors will have of the curriculum is unclear, he says.
 “Obviously donors get a say to a certain point.
 But if it crosses the line into infringing on academic freedom, that’s a concern.”
 Koch runs the Koch Foundation, whose donations were found to come with a say in the hiring and firing of professors at Virginia’s George Mason University.

-McInnis sees burnishing of not only Mulroney’s reputation but of the Conservative party more generally.
-The former desk of John A. Macdonald, a parting gift to Mulroney from the PC party in 1993, will be displayed behind glass.
-Macdonald’s role as the architect of residential schools is problematic, he says, given the pressure on the university under the Truth and Reconciliation Commission to deal with Indigenous issues.
+McInnis sees burnishing of not only Mulroney’s reputation but of the Conservative party more generally, pointing to controversy on campus concerning Mulroney receiving the former desk of John A. Macdonald as a parting gift to the PC party in 1993.
+Macdonald’s role as a leading Conservative and the architect of residential schools is problematic, he says, given the pressure on the university under the Truth and Reconciliation Commission to deal with Indigenous issues.
 (The Mulroney Institute will fund a $1-million bursary for Indigenous students.)

 Burney refers to Mulroney as “the patriarch of the Conservative party,” even though the party he led no longer exists.
 “The PC party was a big-tent party that encompassed a lot of different people—Red Tories and social conservatives—and we all had to work together,” says Campbell.
 “That made it a challenge to lead.
 It also meant it was a pretty centrist political institution.”
 Campbell couldn’t survive in today’s Conservative party, she says: “It’s too intolerant; it’s too right-wing.”